olivercareyncl/olivercareyncl/README.md

 👨‍💻 GitHub: [olivercareyncl](https://github.com/olivercareyncl)

 ### About Me 🌐
-With a solid foundation in data analytics and over a year of experience, I am actively shaping my career in data science and machine learning.
-I am passionate about harnessing the power of data to tackle complex real-world challenges and drive meaningful business impact across diverse industries.
+With a solid foundation in data analytics and over 2 years of experience, I am now a data scientist for the Health Economics Unit, bringing insights and predictive analytics to health economics.
+I’m actively growing my career in data science and machine learning while exploring the exciting realms of Web3, blockchain, and AI.
+Passionate about leveraging data to tackle complex challenges and drive innovation.

 ### Professional Highlights 🌟
 - **Data Scientist** - Health Economics Unit (March 2025 - Present)